 Kamishihorocho Rail Museum

 Located in Kamishihoro Town's Gensenkyo area, this museum was built at the site of the former Japan National Railways Nukabira Station on the JNR Shihoro Line.
-The JNR Shihoro Line supported both passenger and freight trains, with major cargo including wood, and was an essential transport method for the region and its industries.
-As times changed, the line was eventually no longer profitable, and was discontinued in 1987.
+The JNR Shihoro Line was an essential method of transport for both the passengers and the cargos including woods that supported its regional industries.
+As times had changed, the line became no longer profitable, and was discontinued in 1987.
 The Kamishihoro Town Railway Museum preserves the history of the JNR Shihoro line for future generations.
-As a base point for touring the area's old-fashioned rail bridges, such as the Taushubetsu stone arch bridge -- a truly impressive scene, even if you're not a railway enthusiast.
+The old-fashioned rail bridges, such as the Taushubetsu stone arch bridge, are also popular spots from the museum, especially among railway enthusiasts, offering a truly impressive scene.

 - REGULAR HOLIDAY